coder/terraform-provider-coderd/docs/resources/template.md

 subcategory: ""
 description: |-
   A Coder template.
-  Logs from building template versions are streamed from the provisioner when the TF_LOG environment variable is INFO or higher.
+  Logs from building template versions can be optionally streamed from the provisioner by setting the TF_LOG environment variable to INFO or higher.
   When importing, the ID supplied can be either a template UUID retrieved via the API or <organization-name>/<template-name>.
 ---